nick9lee/plus15playground3/README.md

 goal: create custom points of interest on map that can be filtered off with push of button. have both real image map and drawn image map

+have recenter map button

+have center on user location button